 2. Any reductions in funds to women's health clinics.

-3. We oppose health care restrictions based on earned income.
+3. Health care restrictions based on earned income.

-1. Construction, maintenance, and rehabilitation of affordable housing, targeting inner-city neighbourhoods and rural communities, through increased investment by federal, state and local governments and the private sector.
+1. Construction, maintenance, and rehabilitation of affordable housing, targeting inner-city neighborhoods and rural communities, through increased investment by federal, state and local governments and the private sector.